megoth/jsintro/src/presentation.md

 <section id="why">
 ## Why learn JavaScript?

-* Just another programming language?]
+* Just another programming language?
+    * How does it compare to other programming languages?
 * (Isn't it really, really messy and unstructured!?)

 </section>